Introduction to the disharmony

 Herbs that tonify Yin are used in the instances of Yin deficiency.
 To understand what Yin deficiency is we need to quickly review how the concept of Yin and Yang is implemented in traditional Chinese medicine.

 Since Yang in nature represents activity, light, warmth it logically represents energy/warming faculty in the human body.
 Since Yin in nature represents rest, quiet, slowness it translates into the material aspect of the human body.
-In other words Yin represents matter, blood, body fluids, while Yang is the force that makes them come to live(1).
+In other words Yin represents matter, blood, body fluids, while Yang is the force that makes them come to life(1).

 When Yin is deficient there is deficiency of body fluids and/or blood (blood is part of Yin).
 So the major symptom of Yin deficiency is dryness – dry lips, dry mouth, dry throat.
 The urine is dark and scanty (dehydration) and there is constipation (not enough fluids to nourish the bowels).
 Since Yin is deficient Yang automatically becomes excessive (Yin and Yang work like scales).
 The heat of the warming principle – Yang - will manifest in night sweats (the night is part of Yin; when Yin is injured symptoms manifest at night time and/or the afternoon).
 Another heat sign that manifests with Yin deficiency is hot palms and soles.